openintents/openintents/ShoppingList/readme.txt

 ---------------------------------------------------------
 release: 1.0.3
-date: 2009-??-??
+date: 2009-01-19

 - preference for sorting and font size added
 - prepare for permissions to access shopping lists (but don't activate them yet).
-- fix bux when opened through AnyCut from homepage.
+- fix bug when opened through AnyCut from homepage.
 - create shortcut from home screen to arbitrary list.
+- support for OI About.

 ---------------------------------------------------------
 release: 1.0.2